Mohammedsalah19/drag-drug/README.md

             #endregion

 3-
- // this for move from http tp https
+            # this for move from http tp https

               config.Filters.Add(new REquiredHttpsAttribute());

+                        #endregion